Do Crested Geckos Shed? All You Need to Know

 You can, of course, you do, but you shouldn’t.
 Crested geckos will display a different behavior when the shedding comes.

-You should see your lizard becoming shier and more lethargic, eat less, and hide around its habitat more often.
+You should see your lizard becoming shier and more lethargic, eating less, and hide around its habitat more often.
 This is a sign that the gecko doesn’t want to be disturbed.

 Not to mention, geckos never like to be held.
 The fact that the lizard goes into the shedding state will exacerbate those feelings.